 Pre-COVID PP progress was slightly greater than non PP Progress 8, although the progress of boys was below that of girls.
 The school had made good progress of closing the academic PP gap.
 Unfortunately, our internal assessments during 2020/21 shows that the progress of disadvantaged pupils widened due to the lack of engagement of PP vs non-PP students to virtual learning.
+Lack of engagement at primary school has also led to lower than expected reading ages for many PP KS3 students.
 Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all of our subject areas to varying degrees.
 A decline in disadvantaged progress (non-validated P8), attainment gap by disadvantaged students in the vast majority of subjects increased in 2021 and our AT8 score for pupil premium students has demonstrated incremental increases.
 This is why we employed